Number

 e.
 Removal of Leftover Taste Sample Alcohol.
 A producer may provide taste samples produced by the producer if brought to the retail premises and if leftover alcohol beverages are removed from the premises.

 f.
 Exception.
-Leftover taste sample alcohol purchased from the retailer on the premise may remain on the premise.
+Leftover taste sample alcohol purchased from the retailer on the premises may remain on the premises.

 Part 6.
 Section 90-3-6.5-0 of the code is amended to read: